mattko517/portfolio/fishstocksustainability.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/5360049"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I decided to keep the line graphs but separate them by region.
+Going back to target 14.4 of the SDGs, the goal is to restore fish stocks.
+I wanted my data visualization to show as clearly as possible if a region's stocks were getting better or worse; something the original FAO visualization failed to do.
+My visualization makes it easy to see what stocks are doing poorly and to compare between stocks.
+This is critical to this dataset because we need to know which regions need our focus.
+Looking at the data, we wouldn't want to increase fishery observing in the Southwest Pacific but rather in the Northwest.
+This was something you couldn't do with the FAO's visualization.